-Not surprisingly, Shell became my first employer.
-A pure engineering company with international branches.
-Yet that was not what I was looking for.
-In that phase of my life I started to develop more and more interest in the social side of technology and in energy issues.
-The Club of Rome was in the news daily during that period.
-That is why I made a change towards the government: hoping to get involved in the social aspects of energy supply.
+Unsurprisingly, Shell became my first employer.
+It was a pure engineering company with international branches.
+However, it wasn’t quite what I was looking for.
+At that stage in my life, I began to develop a greater interest in the societal aspects of technology and energy issues.
+The Club of Rome was a daily news topic during that period.
+Consequently, I shifted my career path towards the government, hoping to get involved in the societal aspects of energy supply.

-In the meantime, IT had become an increasingly important topic at that time, both in business and in society.
-The first computers, including Apple, entered the consumer market.
-It was clear that IT started to play an increasingly important role in society.
-That all fitted well with my original education and I decided to make a career change from the energy world to the IT and technology world.
+In the meantime, IT had grown into an increasingly significant topic, both in business and society.
+The first computers, including those from Apple, were making their way into the consumer market.
+It was evident that IT was beginning to play a more crucial role in society.
+This aligned well with my initial education, prompting me to transition from the energy sector to the IT and technology industry.

-Because the position and role are relatively new, there was no professional association for CIOs.
-But we regularly ran into each other, especially when IT suppliers had organized something again.
-So it was good and it was time for the CIOs to have an own club.
-In short, the CIO-Platform Nederland (www.cio-platform.nl) was established and I was the first chairman for five years, until my formal retirement
+Since the role of CIO was relatively new at the time, there was no professional association for CIOs.
+However, we often encountered each other, especially at events organized by IT suppliers.
+It became apparent that it was both necessary and timely for CIOs to have their own association.
+Consequently, the CIO-Platform Nederland (www.cio-platform.nl) was founded, and I had the honor of serving as its first chairman for five years, up until my formal retirement

-Via the CIO Platform I was also a board member of the European association of CIOs.
-In the first instance, this was a fairly informal organization with the main objective of discussing common IT issues and establishing a link with the European Commission in the field of IT legislation and policy.
-But because IT became more socially important, there was an urge from both within and from the European Commission to transform the informal association into a real European organization.
-As I had just retired from Océ, I was the designated person to become the first Secretary General of the now established European CIO Association (www.eurocio.org).
-A position that I held until the end of 2015.
+Through the CIO Platform, I was also a board member of the European association of CIOs.
+Initially, this was a rather informal organisation, primarily focused on discussing common IT issues and establishing a connection with the European Commission in the realm of IT legislation and policy.
+However, as IT gained greater societal significance, there was a push, both internally and from the European Commission, to evolve this informal association into a formal European organisation.
+Having just retired from Océ, I was the ideal candidate to become the first Secretary General of the now formalised European CIO Association (www.eurocio.org), a role I maintained until the end of 2015.